Vegetables are low in calories but rich in vitamins, minerals and other important nutrients.

 Bell peppers, also known as sweet peppers or capsicums, are incredibly nutritious.

-One cup (149 grams) of chopped red pepper contains nine grams of carbs, three of which are fiber (4).
+One cup (149 grams) of chopped red pepper contains 9 grams of carbs, 3 of which are fiber (4).

 It provides 93% of the Reference Daily Intake (RDI) for vitamin A and a whopping 317% of the RDI for vitamin C, which is often lacking on very low-carb diets.

-Green, orange and yellow bell peppers have similar nutrient profiles, although red pepper is highest in certain antioxidants.
+Green, orange and yellow bell peppers have similar nutrient profiles, although their antioxidant contents may vary.

-Bottom Line: Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 grams of digestible (“net”) carbs per serving.
+Summary Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 grams of digestible (net) carbs per serving.